tsengia/tsengia.github.io/menu/about.md

 You will find that my computer interests vary widely.

-This website hosts some of my thoughts, experiments, and examples of how to use some common software tools and paradimes.
+This website hosts some of my old projects, thoughts, experiments, and examples of how to use some common software tools and paradimes.

 ## Software Engineering Profile
 ### Languages